braidn/old-git-wiki-pages/RubyBlocks.markdown

 * Passed in as a parameter to a method by defining the parameter with a `&`
 * After we have captured the block from the params we then call it with a `.call` method in the block of code we are building (__not__ the params)
+* These types of of block params allow the creation of pointers so that the block can be called long after the method is finished.
+* Be careful because blocks drag local variables along for the ride and hold them in memory __until__ the block is finished (this could be never)
+  * get around this issue by `nil`ing out items (like huge arrays) that may be troublesome

 [0]: /RubyEnumerable